openshift/ci-docs/content/en/docs/internals/testing.md

 `ci-operator`'s natural habitat is the [Prow][prow] job.
 That is almost exclusively the environment where it is executed, and the default interface is optimized for that usage.
-A discussion of the architecture of Prow is outside the scope of this document; the following upstream documents complement the brief discussion that follows:
+A discussion of the architecture of Prow is outside the scope of this document; for more information about the topics briefly discussed in the next sections, see the following upstream documents:

 - [ProwJobs][prowjobs]
 - [Life of a Prow Job][life_of_a_prow_job]